 An Interactive Voice Response or IVR is an automated phone system that enables callers to interact with voice prompts.

 It determines the callers’ queries and the type of assistance they need before they are routed to the right agent.

 IVRs direct callers to press certain keys on their phones to determine their issues or questions.

 After which, the ACD will receive the callers’ responses and transfer them to the appropriate agents to handle the call.

 How Automatic Call Distribution (ACD) works

-The overall call distribution process starts with identifying the purpose for the call.
+The overall call delegation process starts with identifying the purpose of the call.
 Caller IDs may also be used to collect specific caller information like their location.

-Next is the call queuing, this sets the order of calls based on factors like – the type of query, waiting time and call status.
+Next is call queuing, which sets the order of calls based on factors like – the type of query, waiting time, and call status.

 Each call is dispersed in different ways, here we have listed down the common types of call routing: